 Help Treat Skin Problems

-The use of CBD oil for skin has been gaining much attention lately, sprouting a massive industry.
+The use of CBD oil for skin problems has been gaining much attention lately, sprouting a massive industry.
 The skin as an organ has it’s own endocannabinoid system, using CBD cannabinoid’s binds to the skins endocannabinoid system.
 There are a number of skin issues that CBD can assist with:

 Psoriasis: When a person is affected by Psoriasis, the skin cells divide and grow at an accelerated rate.
 Due to this division, Eczema starts appearing on the skin with red patches of skin, with scale like characteristics.
 The affected patches of skin become itchy and often painful.